QualiSystems/devguide_source/_shells/8.3.0/customizing-shells.md

 ![Context Object]({{ site.baseurl }}/assets/customizing-shells-discover-params.png)

-Note that if we’re adding an attribute that is already included in the shell’s standard, we only need to define it in the `capabilities` section.
+Note that if we’re adding a discovery attribute that is already included in the shell’s standard, we only need to define it in the `capabilities` section.

 Now let’s add a simple command that prints “hello world” to the **Output** console.
 In the *driver.py* file, add the command.